 This analysis was conducted using IMPLAN, an input-output software that was recommended by APLU for university impact analyses.
-CEBR created several different models to generate a big-picture overview of Western's economic impact.
-The first model examined the impacts made on Whatcom County, followed by a second model run to determine the impacts made on Washington State.
-These two outputs return Western's impact on both Whatcom County and Washington State, which generate an overview of the flow of jobs, dollars, and impacts from Western's general university activity.
+CEBR created two different models to generate a big-picture overview of Western's economic activity.
+The first model examined the impacts made on the Bellingham MSA, followed by a second model run to determine the impacts made on Washington State.
+These two outputs return Western's impact on both the MSA and Washington State, which generate an overview of the flow of jobs, dollars, and impacts from Western's general university activity.